EuroProofNet/europroofnet.github.io/_pages/WG3/Sept2025/meeting.md

 <img src="/_pages/WG3/Sept2025/group.jpeg"/>

+The videos of the talks are available on [Youtube](https://www.youtube.com/watch?v=TMDOYRYQGV8&list=PLaT9F1eDUuN1IS5uAFtzurMuvHAMMCW3J).

 This will be the final meeting of the EuroProofNet Working Group 3 on Program Verification.
 It is part of the [Final EuroProofNet Symposium](https://europroofnet.github.io/Symposium/).

 **Date:** 17-19 September 2025